 - Once the tea has finished boiling, add the fresh lemon juice to the lemon ginger tea.
 Stir in a couple of tablespoons of honey (or whatever amount suits your taste) and stir it until the honey has melted into the tea.

 - The honey is optional but it’s pretty healthy and really adds a nice taste to the tea, so go ahead and use it.

 - I would not use sugar or artificial sweeteners in this ginger tea.
-You are making a healthy drink to boost your immune system and overall health.
-Sugar isn’t really part of that goal.
+You are making a healthy drink to boost your health and sugar isn’t really part of that goal.
 Use stevia if you really don’t want the honey.

 - Add some fresh mint to your tea before drinking it for even more flavor.
 Crush it a bit with a spoon to release the flavor.

 Lemon and Ginger Iced TeaThis ginger tea with lemon and cinnamon makes a fabulous iced tea for hot weather.
 Just cool the brewed tea completely and add as many ice cubes as you want.

 Sweeten the tea with honey while it is still warm to make sure the honey melts properly and mixes thoroughly with the tea.